-Assurance Level Routine Re-key Identity Requirements for Subscriber Signature, Authentication and Encryption Certificates Identity may be established through use of current signature key, identity shall be established through initial registration process at every nine years from the time of initial registration. (all policies) For mediumDevice and mediumDeviceHardware certificates, identity may be established through the use of current signature key or using means commensurate with the strength of the certificate being requested, except that identity shall be established through initial registration process at least once every nine years from the time of initial registration.
+Assurance Level Routine Re-key Identity Requirements for Subscriber Signature, Authentication and Encryption Certificates Medium (all policies) Identity may be established through use of current signature key, except that identity shall be established through initial registration process at least once every nine years from the time of initial registration.
+For mediumDevice and mediumDeviceHardware certificates, identity may be established through the use of current signature key or using means commensurate with the strength of the certificate being requested, except that identity shall be established through initial registration process at least once every nine years from the time of initial registration.
 PIV-I Card Authentication Identity may be established through use of the current signature key certificate, except that identity shall be established through initial registration process at least once every nine years from the time of initial registration.